gambit07/fxmaster/README.md

 ![Filter Effects Management](./media/screenshots/filter-effects-management.webp)

-You can activate individual _Filter Effects_ by checking the corresponding checkbox and then clicking on "Save Changes."
+You can activate individual _Filter Effects_ by clicking the corresponding toggle button.

 By clicking on the name of a _Filter Effect_, you expand it, showing the options for that effect: